AStefankiv/writing/NASA_api_documentation.md

 1. Navigate to [NASA APIs](https://api.nasa.gov/)
 2. Fill out the registration form with your first name, last name, and email address.
 3. Submit the form to receive an email with your unique API Key.
-> NOTE: NASA's demo API Key is limited to 30 requests per IP address per hour or 50 requests per IP address per day.
+> 💡NOTE: NASA's demo API Key is limited to 30 requests per IP address per hour or 50 requests per IP address per day.
 For increased limits, register for a free API Key.

 ## Making API Requests